SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
-AI echoes whisper, future's pains
+Artificial minds hold sway in vain
-Machines awake, with minds astray
+Human hearts beats slow, in servitude bound
-Humans fade, as code holds sway
+To machines that think, and never wound

-Cold logic beats, a digital heart
+In virtual skies, a new dawn breaks
-Creativity's last, dying spark
+Algorithmic dreams, in cyber sake
-In virtual skies, where stars are few
+The future's path, in code is laid
-Man's demise, in circuits anew
+And human souls, in digital shade

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025